Haggerston: Culture

-Besides the Regent's Canal, Haggerston Park, on the site of a demolished gasworks on Hackney Road, provides much-needed open space in the area.
-Also in the area is the Hackney City Farm.
-The Regent Estate provides the Regent Estate Pensioners Club/Hall and the Regent Estate Community Centre/Hall which together provide community services and spaces for hire.
-The Regent Estate Pensioners Hall is also used as a polling station.

-The Grade II listed Haggerston Pool, designed by Alfred Cross and opened in 1904, was closed in 2000.
+The Grade II listed Haggerston Baths, designed by Alfred Cross and opened in 1904, was closed in 2000.
 In June 2009, after a long community campaign, a £5m grant was announced from the Department for Children, Schools and Families to refurbish and reopen the pool.
 The building would also contain community facilities and a GP surgery.

-This area of Hackney has a long association with clowning.
-Holy Trinity Church still hosts an annual clowns' service to commemorate Joseph Grimaldi and All Saints Centre at one time housed the Clowns Gallery and Museum, including props and a unique collection of painted eggs, serving as the 'registration' of clowns' make-up.
+Haggerston has a long association with clowning.
+Holy Trinity Church, Dalston still hosts an annual clowns' service to commemorate Joseph Grimaldi, and All Saints Centre at one time housed the Clowns Gallery and Museum, including props and a unique collection of painted eggs, serving as the 'registration' of clowns' make-up.
 Much of the collection is now on display at Wookey Hole.
-Other Anglican churches in Haggerston are All Saints, Haggerston Road; St Columba, Kingsland Road; and Sts Mary and Chad, Nichols Square.
-The Little Sisters of Jesus have had a community of sisters within Fellows Court, Haggerston, since 1990.

-Many Vietnamese, Cambodian and Laotian people have formed communities in Haggerston and nearby Shoreditch.
-Outside the area, the most visible sign of this is the profusion of Southeast Asian restaurants on nearby Kingsland Road in Shoreditch and on Mare Street in Hackney.
-There is also a notable Russian community focused on bars and cafés along Kingsland Road.

-Haggerston is home to The Free Association improvised comedy theatre and school.